Rishabh-zhcet/1-Bit-Full-Adder/README.md

 # Design-implementaion-of-a-1-Bit-Full-Adder-using-28-nm-CMOS-technology
 This repository presents the design and implementation of a 1-Bit Full Adder circuit using 28 CMOS technology.
-All the Simulations are done on Synopsis tool.
-For the representation of inputs and outputs, we have taken voltage range 0v to 1.8v.
+Implementation and simulation are done using the Synopsis tool only.
+For the representation of inputs and outputs, we have taken the voltage range 0v to 1.8v.
 The truth table of the 1- Bit Full Adder is verified by the waveform obtained from the simulation.
-Full adder can be designed using two Half adders but this design is a little modified version with less no of MOSFETs.
+A full adder can be designed using two Half adders but this design is a little modified version with less no of MOSFETs.

 # Table of Contents
 * [Introduction](#Introduction)